Fahad-shi/pipelline-project/README.md

 Installation:
 To install this project, you will need to follow the following steps:
 1. Clone the repository to your local machine
-2. Install the necessary dependencies and packages by running `docker-compose build` the `docker-compose up`
+2. Install the necessary dependencies and packages by running `docker-compose build` after that `docker-compose up`
-3. Set up the environment variables to connect to the AWS RDS instance and S3 bucket
+3. Set up the environment variables to connect to the AWS RDS instance and S3 bucket or you set them up in Apache Airflow -> admin -> connections

 Usage:
 To use this project, you will need to: